thecodedproject/gopkg/README.md

     * Check for TypeUnnamedLiteral (not in funcs/type defs)
     * Sort FileContents

-* Make DeclFunc.ReturnArgs a []DeclVar - handle named return params

 * Make DeclFunc.BodyTmpl execute pass the whole DeclFunc object as the data to execute (not as `.Func`)

   * Add tests for using DeclFunc.BodyData in template exectution

+* Allow generating named return args

 * Add doc strings